andrew2630/songbook-app/README.md

 `npm run preview` serves the production build so you can verify manifest and service worker behaviour before deployment.

-## Progressive Web App checklist

-1. Build the project: `npm run build`
-2. Serve the output with `npm run preview` or your preferred static host
-3. Open Chrome/Edge DevTools → Application → Manifest to confirm the new icons, theme colour, and installability status
+### Deploying to a subdirectory

+Set the `BASE_PATH` environment variable to the public directory you will host under (for example `BASE_PATH=songbook`) before running `npm run build`.
+The generated site will include the correct paths for routing, service worker registration, and static assets when served from `https://kwch.wroclaw.pl/songbook/` or another subdirectory.

+## Install as a standalone app

+- **Desktop (Chrome/Edge)** – open the site, click the “Install app” pill in the hero, or use the browser’s install icon in the address bar.
+- **Android** – open the site in Chrome, accept the install prompt, or use the overflow menu → *Install app*.
-4. On iOS Safari, use the share sheet → “Add to Home Screen”
+- **iOS/iPadOS** – open the site in Safari, tap the share icon → *Add to Home Screen*.

+When testing locally, run `npm run preview` so the service worker and install prompt are available.

 ## Branding assets

+- `static/logo.png`: Raster logo used for install icons, Apple touch icons, and favicon fallbacks.
+Replace with your own branding asset.
+- `static/favicon.ico`: Legacy favicon for browsers that prefer `.ico` files.
+Add your copy to `static/` to override the default.
-- `static/logo.svg`: Primary vector globe-cross brand mark (also referenced by the PWA manifest)
+- `static/logo.svg`: Primary vector logo for large surfaces and sharing previews.
-- `static/favicon.svg`: Scalable favicon and mask icon used across browsers
+- `static/favicon.svg`: Scalable favicon and mask icon used across browsers.

 Feel free to adapt the colours or typography in `src/app.css` if your design system evolves.